MichaelWen24/EE551-finalproject/README.md

 •   Install Scrapy package in your environment by using "pip install scrapy"
 •   Install mongoDB package in your environment by using "pip install pymongo"
 •   cd into the folder "another"
-•   Run this program bu using "scrapy crawl another"
+•   Run this program by using "scrapy crawl another"

 ----
   If everything work functionally, you will see the scrawler data in your mongoDB